datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 >> Hopefully, this exercise gets you thinking about using the provided help
 >> documentation in R. There are many arguments that exist, but which we wont
 >> have time to cover.
 Look here to get familiar with functions you use
->> frequently, you may be surpized at what you find they can do.
+>> frequently, you may be surprised at what you find they can do.
 > {: .solution}
 {: .challenge}